 Introduction to Careers in Software Testing

-Software Testing careers can be defined as the efforts that involve in making a product bug-free, matching the given functional requirements, ensuring logical efficiency coverage, by a series of verification and validation processes.
-For a person to take this as a career path, it is essential to have some specific skills like good analytical sense, basic knowledge of testing concepts, competent in communication and task management and a minimum of a bachelor’s degree with computer science as major.
-A Software Tester’s career flow starts from Associate Tester, through Test Execution Analyst, Senior Tester, Technical Testing Lead, Test Manager, while the titles may vary from organization to organization.
+Software Testing careers can be defined as the efforts that involve making a product bug-free, matching the given functional requirements, and ensuring logical efficiency coverage by a series of verification and validation processes.
+For a person to take this as a career path, it is essential to have specific skills like good analytical sense, basic knowledge of testing concepts, competence in communication and task management, and a minimum of a bachelor’s degree in computer science as a major.
+A Software Tester’s career flow starts from Associate Tester through Test Execution Analyst, Senior Tester, Technical Testing Lead, and Test Manager, while the titles may vary from organization to organization.

 Let us study more about Careers in Software Testing in detail: